-2. Wait for 10 minutes until the DIC displays PRESS ENGINE START BUTTON TO LEARN and then press the ignition.
+2. Wait for 10 minutes until the DIC displays PRESS ENGINE START BUTTON TO LEARN and then press ENGINE START/STOP.

-The DIC display will again show REMOTE LEARN PENDING, PLEASE WAIT.
+The DIC displays will again show REMOTE LEARN PENDING, PLEASE WAIT.

 Repeat Step 2 two additional times.
 After the third time all previously known transmitters will no longer work with the vehicle.
 Remaining transmitters can be relearned during the next steps.